A young girl in Mongolia received an Operation Christmas Child shoebox and learned that God loves her. Years later, she’s now starting a church.

 An Ordinary Day Turns Extraordinary

 Jargalmaa thought it was just another school day when her teacher made a surprising announcement.
-She told the class that a local church was hosting a special event and they were Jargalmaa was invited.
+She told the class that a local church was hosting a special event and that they were all invited.

 She didn’t know it at the time, but the Operation Christmas Child outreach she attended at age 7 would change the rest of her life.